rhpandit11/Data-Theory/Cloud/BigQuery.md

 Architecture:

+1. Capacitor — The Storage Format - bigquery's columnar storage format
+   * columnar Storage - data is stored in columns because it is more efficient for read-heavy tasks because it allows read only desired output columns saving time and resources.
+   * High Compression - Capacitor compress data efficiently which reduces storage costs and speeds up data retrieval.

 1. Capacitor - columnar format: store data in columnar storage format called capacitor allows BQ to store and efficiently uery semi-structured data with neseted and repeated fields.
 2. colossus - storage: distributed file system is designed to be reliable and fault-tolerant.replaced GFS and capable of handling cluster-wide replication recovery from disk crashes and distributed management.
 3. Dremel - execution engine: scalable, interactive ad-hoc query system for analysis of large scale read only nested data.